qelery/Task-App-REST-API/README.md

 ## Example Requests

-* Organize tasks by categories
+* Organize tasks by projects
 * Mark a task completed with a simple GET request
     * `???????????????`